antonhalim/super-sinatra-forms-bk-002-public/README.md

 ### Make a form

-1. Create a route that responds to a get request at `/`.
+1. Create a route that responds to a GET request at `/teams/new`.
-2. Create a view and render it in the GET `/` route.
+2. Create a view and render it in the GET `/teams/new` route.
-3. The form should have fields for the name of a super-hero team and their motto.
+3. The form should have fields for the `name` of a superhero team and their `motto`.
-4. There should be form inputs for each super-hero member's name, power and bio.
+4. There should be form inputs for each superhero member's `name`, `power`, and `bio`.

 It should look something like this: